 To make the cashews easier to puree, the cashews will be covered in water and soaked for several hours or overnight to help soften.
 When ready, drain the soaking water and add the cashews, nutritional yeast, and salt to a food processor.
 Puree, scraping down the sides as necessary, until the cashew cheese is a smooth, creamy consistency.
 And that’s it!

 This cashew cheese can be used in any recipe where you would use melted cheese.
-My favorites include using it in quesadillas, in a wrap, and as a dip for crackers or veggies.
+My favorites include using it on soups and as a dip for crackers or veggies.

 What are you favorite uses for creamy cashew cheese?

-- 1 cup raw (unsalted) cashews, soaked overnight, then drained
+- 1 cup raw (unsalted) cashews, soaked for 30 minutes (or up to a few hours), then drained

 - ⅓ cup nutritional yeast